civican/legisinfo/43-2/bills/C-30/bill_text.md

 Division 4 of Part 4 amends the `Trust and Loan Companies Act`, the `Bank Act` and the `Insurance Companies Act` to extend the period during which federal financial institutions governed by those Acts may carry on business to June 30, 2025.

-Division 5 of Part 4 amends the `Canadian Securities Regulation Regime Transition Office Act` to increase the maximum amount of direct payments that the Minister of Finance may make to the Canadian Securities Regulation Regime Transition Office.

 Division 6 of Part 4 amends the `Justice for Victims of Corrupt Foreign Officials Act (Sergei Magnitsky Law)` to

 provide that the entities referred to in that Act are no longer required to disclose to the principal agency or body that supervises or regulates them the fact that they do not have in their possession or control any property of a foreign national who is the subject of an order or regulation made under that Act; and